 Former Thai Prime Minister Thaksin Shinawatra (Photo: Reuters).

 In a statement on January 16, the Thai Department of Corrections suggested that people should not call Mr. Thaksin a prisoner to facilitate his reintegration into society.
-The agency further explained that they only call a person serving a sentence a prisoner when that person is serving a sentence in prison.
+The agency further explained that they only call people serving sentences as prisoners when they are serving their sentences in prison.

 The word “prisoner” should not be used outside of prison because it can affect their reintegration into society and violate their human rights.
-Associating them with the word “prisoner” can follow them for life.
+Labeling them as “prisoner” can follow them for life.

 Mr Thaksin, 74, has also lived in exile since 2008 after being ousted and facing a series of charges.
 He returned to the country last August and was immediately taken to the Supreme Court.